 When setting these elements of compensation, our Compensation Committee does not use specific performance criteria or attempt to tie compensation to specific benchmarks against any peer group companies.
-However, the Committee considers a variety of factors, including Company performance, individual performance and salaries of various similarly situated companies.
+Instead, the Committee considers a variety of factors, including Company performance, individual performance and competitive data.